MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 ## Accepting updates to assessments

-When an update is available for an assessment, you’ll see a notification and have the option to accept the update or defer to update at a later time.
+When an update is available for an assessment, you’ll see a notification and have the option to accept the update or defer it for a later time.

 ### What causes an update

 An assessment update occurs when there are underlying template changes that impact scoring.
 Changes may involve new guidance for improvement actions based on regulatory changes, or could be due to product changes.
-Assessment updates can originate from your organization (which happens when a [template is modified](compliance-manager-templates.md#modify-a-template)) as well as from Microsoft.
+Assessment updates can originate from your organization (such as, when a [custom template is modified](compliance-manager-templates.md#modify-a-template)) as well as from Microsoft.

-Updates usually involve a change to one or more improvement action, and when that happens, you’ll also receive a notification at the improvement action level.

-XQY placeholder....Explain MS-initiated updates and how that affects modified or extended templates…..how assessments inherit updates and keep one’s custom controls….
+If Microsoft updates a Compliance Manager template that you extended, your assessment will inherit those updates once you accept them.
+Your assessment will retain the additional attributes you applied to the assessment when you extended it.

+Custom assessments that you create do not receive any template updates from Microsoft.
+Custom assessments can receive improvement action updates, but any Microsoft updates to control mapping between assessments and improvement actions do not apply to custom templates.

 > [!NOTE]
 > Updates to assessments apply only at the group level.
 If you have two assessments built from the same template that exist in two different groups, each assessment will have a pending update notification, and you’ll need to accept the update to each assessment in its respective group individually.

-### Where you’ll see assessment update notifications
+#### Where you’ll see assessment update notifications

 A message near the top of the assessment details page shows that an update is available for that assessment.
 Select the **Review update** button to review the specific changes and accept or defer the update.

 The assessment details page also shows a **Pending update** link next to the assessment with an update.

+Updates usually involve a change to one or more improvement actions.
+When an improvement action is updated, you’ll see the **Pending update** link next to its name within the assessment.
+Accepting updates to an assessment **does not** also accept pending improvement action updates within that assessment.
+Updates to improvement actions must be accepted separately.

-### Review update to accept or defer
+#### Review update to accept or defer

 After selecting **Review update** from the assessment details page, a flyout pane appears on the right side of your screen.
 The flyout pane provides the key details below about the pending update: